solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/jwt/_index.md

 ## How is a JWT Verified

 Most commonly asymmetric encryption is used to sign JWTs.
 To verify them a public key is used.
-This has the advantage of make verification easy - the public key can be distributed as it is not secret and cannot be used to sign new JWTs.
+This has the advantage of making verification easy - the public key can be distributed as it is not secret and cannot be used to sign new JWTs.
 The JWT can be independently verified by anyone using the public key.

 ## JWTs in Gloo